2022/23 | Conestoga College

 Upon completion of the Practical Nursing Program, our graduates will:

-- Achieve the Entry to Practice Competencies of the College of Nurses of Ontario (CNO) and the Program Standards of the Ontario Ministry of Advanced Education and Skill Development (MAESD).
+- Achieve the Entry to Practice Competencies of the College of Nurses of Ontario (CNO) and the Program Standards of the Ontario Ministry of Colleges and Universities (MCU).

-- Communicate with clients, families and communities to enhance person-centered care.
+- Communicate with clients, families and communities to enhance person-centred care.

 - Manage information within a professional, legal, and ethical framework using technology appropriately.